Skip to main content

 Result: Instant proxy configuration change across entire client infrastructure.

-Scenario: Migrating client from ConnectWise Automate to different RMM.
-Need clean agent removal from 400 endpoints.
+Scenario: You’re migrating a client to a different RMM.
+You need clean agent removal from 400 endpoints, with verification that nothing is left behind.

 # Mass agent removal with verification